taliaqaiser1/tswd-portfolio/visualizing-government-debt.md

 5. Italy
 6. Japan
 7. France
 We can see that over-time the debt-to-GDP ratio for Japan has increased considerably as compared to other countries.
 We see a sharp rise in debt-to-GDP ratio for all the 7 countries in 2020.
-We might attribute this to COVID-19 pandemic but further analysis needs to be done to see if a pattern really exists.
+We might attribute this to COVID-19 pandemic.

 <div class="flourish-embed flourish-chart" data-src="visualisation/14983401"><script src="https://public.flourish.studio/resources/embed.js"></script></div>